vicperdana/vicperdana/README.md

 <!--END_SECTION:badges-->

 ### Hi there 👋
-I am Vic Perdana, a senior Cloud Architect currently working at Microsoft.
+I am Vic Perdana, an AppDev Architect currently working at Microsoft.

 ⚡ I’m an avid learner on anything DevOps, Cloud-Native, and Generative AI.  <br/>

-:rocket: I run the APAC/ANZ Public Office Hours for [Semantic Kernel SDK](https://aka.ms/semantic-kernel), an open source project to enable developers build advanced applications using Large Language Models.
+:rocket: I kicked off the APAC/ANZ Public Office Hours for [Semantic Kernel SDK](https://aka.ms/semantic-kernel), an open source project to enable developers build advanced applications using Large Language Models.
 Review recordings of previous sessions on [YouTube](https://aka.ms/sk/officehours/recordings).

 🔭 I’m a maintainer and contributor to the following projects:
 - [AspireShopWithSemanticKernel](https://github.com/vicperdana/AspireShopWithSemanticKernel): a sample project demonstrating how to "power up" your shopping cart application with AI powered by .NET Aspire and Semantic Kernel.